 Corinne Gisel is a Swiss designer, writer, and researcher.
-She holds a BA in Graphic Design from Gerrit Rietveld Academie (NL) and is currently finishing an MA in Cultural Publishing at ZHdK (CH).
-Her writing has been published by Occasional Papers, Diogenes, Spector Books, Walker Art Center, Lars Müller Publishers, and Valiz and has covered topics such as design education, dress culture, the digitalization of the museum, LGBTQ+ button badges, and money as a medium for political opposition.
-Corinne has taught and lectured at POST Design Festival, Ésad Valence, FHNW Basel, and Krabbesholm Højskole.
-She co-conceived the book Taking a Line for a Walk, published by Spector Books Leipzig in 2016 and supported by the Graham Foundation for Advanced Studies in the Fine Arts.
-In 2018, she co-edited the book Protest.The Aesthetics of Resistance, published by Lars Müller Publishers.
-In 2018, she co-founded the non-profit “common-interest,” dedicated to making research public through creative means of knowledge mediation and storytelling
+She holds a Bachelor degree in Graphic Design from Gerrit Rietveld Academie in the Netherlands and is currently finishing a Master degree in Cultural Publishing at Zurich University of the Arts in Swizerland.
+Her writing covers topics such as design education, dress culture, the digitalisation of the museum, LGBTQ+ button badges, and money as a medium for political opposition.
+Next to teaching and lecturing at festivals and in school, she also co-conceived the book Taking a Line for a Walk published by Spector Books Leipzig in 2016, and co-edited the book Protest.The Aesthetics of Resistance published by Lars Müller Publishers in 2018.
+Together with Nina Paim she founded common-interest.

 Nina Paim is a Brazilian designer, researcher, and curator.
-She holds a BA in Graphic Design from Gerrit Rietveld Academie (NL) and an MA in Design Research from HKB Bern (CH).
-She has taught and lectured in Aruba, Brazil, the Czech Republic, Germany, Denmark, Estonia, France, Italy, Portugal, the UK, the US, and Switzerland.
-In 2014, she curated the exhibition Taking a Line for a Walk at the 26th Biennial of Graphic Design Brno (CZ), for which she received a Swiss Design Award in 2015.
-She co-conceived and edited the book Taking a Line for a Walk , published by Spector Books Leipzig in 2016 and supported by the Graham Foundation for Advanced Studies in the Fine Arts.
-Between 2017 and 2018 she was the program curator of the Swiss Design Network conference Beyond Change , questioning the role of design in times of global transformation.
+She holds a Bachelor degree in Graphic Design from Gerrit Rietveld Academie in the Netherlands and a Master degree in Design Research from University of the Arts in Bern, Switzerland.
+She has taught and lectured in many different countries.
+In 2014, she curated the exhibition Taking a Line for a Walk at the 26th Biennial of Graphic Design Brno in the Czech Republic, for which she received a Swiss Design Award in 2015.
+She also co-conceived and edited the book which developed out of this exhibition and was published by Spector Books Leipzig in 2016.
+Between 2017 and 2018 she was the program curator of the Swiss Design Network conference Beyond Change that questioned the role of design in times of global transformation.
 In 2018, she co-founded common-interest together with Corinne Gisel.